groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/delete/word.en.md

 ############################# More Formats #####################
 more_formats:
     enable: true
-    title: "Effective Watermark Management in Word with Node.js"
+    title: "Effective Watermark Management in Word with Node.js via Java"
     exclude: "WORD"
-    description: "Explore the capabilities of the GroupDocs.Watermark Node.js API to manage and remove watermarks in Word documents, ensuring clarity and readability for all your important files."
+    description: "Explore the capabilities of the GroupDocs.Watermark for Node.js via Java API to manage and remove watermarks in Word documents, ensuring clarity and readability for all your important files."
     items:
         # format loop 1
         - name: "Watermark PDF"